pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 #### JobExecutor:

-Each independent Matlab or compiled Matlab session, controlled by any **Controller** runs a *worker* script, which instantiates and runs JobExecutor class.
-To run under the framework, a Horace parallel job has to inherit from the abstract *JobExecutor* class and define the main methods responsible for the particular job execution.
+Each independent Matlab or compiled Matlab session, controlled by any **Controller/ClusterWrapper** runs a *worker* script, which instantiates and runs **JobExecutor** class.
+To run under the framework, a Horace parallel job has to inherit from the abstract **JobExecutor** class and define the main methods responsible for the particular job execution.

 The methods to be defined for a job are: